spiritlake/ares-extras/plugins/txt/readme.md

+#TXT

+##Credit
+This plugin was originally coded by skew @ Ares Central, with a few updates and packaging by Tat @ Ares Central.

 ## Installation
 In the game, run plugin/install txt.

 ### Page Command

 This plugin references the default AresMUSH page command.
-If that is not installed, this won't work!
+If that is not installed, this won't work.
 Specifically, it uses the DND and page lock features.
 If a person is set DND or page locked, you cannot txt them!

 See additional setup instructions below.